ryanphenderson/energy-vs-emergency/README.md

 -More densely populated countries such as China and India had the strictest COVID response.
 -Less dense populations had more relaxed restrictions, perhaps attributed to tighter-knit social circles.
--While workplace closures and restrictions on gatherings were mostly common throughout, less strict countries had fewer restrictions on -movement and public transport.
+-While workplace closures and restrictions on gatherings were mostly common throughout, less strict countries had fewer restrictions on movement and public transport.

 3) Determining if there is a possible correlation